Children's Book Authors Available for Appearances

 Peggy Thomas, author of Joshua the Giant Frog and Snow Dance, enjoys visiting schools, libraries, and workshops throughout the country.
 Her programs include Telling the Truth (a look at writing nonfiction), Tall Tales from the Erie Canal (especially appropriate for schools in New York State), and Writing for Children (a workshop that teaches the business of writing for children).
 She’d also be happy to tailor a program to meet your needs.
 Rates available upon request.
 Ms. Thomas resides in Middleport, NY.
 Visit www.peggythomaswrites.com for more info.

-Una Belle Townsend has been an elementary-school teacher for over 20 years.
-Her first book is about an ill-fated cow, Grady, and the town that saved her.
-Grady’s in the Silo is a charming story about patience and perseverance.
-She is also the author of Racecar Driver’s Night Before Christmas and her latest book, The Oklahoma Land Run.
+Award winning author Una Belle Townsend is a retired teacher of 35 years .
+Her first book is about an ill-fated cow, Grady, and the town that saved her .
+Grady’s in the Silo is a charming story about patience and perseverance, and it is also the recipient of the IRA/Children's Choice Award.
+She is also the author of Racecar Driver’s Night Before Christmas , OFWI Juvenile book award winning The Great Elephant Escape and The Oklahoma Land Run which is used by countless schools and libraries when The Land Run takes place in April.
 Her programs include tips for young writers, reading one of the books, and a little Oklahoma history.
-Ms. Townsend’s rates are available upon request.
-She resides in Yukon, OK, and is primarily available for library visits and events after school hours due to her teaching schedule.
+Ms. Townsend’s rates are negotiable.
+She resides in Yukon, OK.

 Professor Richard Trout, acclaimed author of the MacGregor Family Adventure Series, has delivered over 200 school programs.
 For one hour, Professor Trout will mesmerize, inspire, and challenge your students to read by presenting a slide-show chronicling his career as both a field and marine biologist as well as explaining his research and writing techniques.
 Presentations highlight the biological, geological and historical aspects of Professor Trout’s books in an exciting and engaging way that will leave students, particularly reluctant readers, ready to dive into his novels!
 Rates available upon request.
 Professor Trout resides in Oklahoma City, OK.
 For more information, visit http://www.richardtrout.com.